 B.S.
 Chemical Engineering, University of Notre Dame (2012)Ph.D.
 Chemical Engineering, University of Notre Dame (2017)Postdoc: Stanford University (2017-2018)

-Currently he is a Postdoctoral Fellow in the Department of Chemical Engineering at Stanford University.
+Chris is an Assistant Professor in the Department of Chemical Engineering.
 He completed his B.S. and Ph.D in Chemical Engineering at the University of Notre Dame.

 Work in the Paolucci group will focus on computer simulations of chemical reactions at interfaces.
 Research areas include computational catalysis (understanding how current catalysts accelerate chemical reactions at the molecular level, and predicting the performance of potential new ones), and modeling of material synthesis and deactivation for both catalysts and other solid materials.
 The lab will use existing quantum and classical simulation methods and also develop new hybrid methods that bridge micro and macroscopic length scales through the use of techniques such as machine learning and Monte Carlo simulation.
 In addition, we will work closely with experimental colleagues to validate models and test our predictions.